felipebita/ml_fraud_detection/docs/TESTING.md

     *   It tests that invalid rows are skipped and valid ones are loaded.
     *   It tests that an error is raised if no rows are valid.
     *   It directly tests the `TransactionSchema` Pydantic schema.

+## `tests/unit/test_data_validator.py`

+*   **Purpose**: This file contains unit tests for the data validator.
+*   **Usage**: It is used to test the `DataValidator` class in `src/data/data_validator.py` to ensure that it is working correctly.
+*   **Key Information**:
+    *   It tests for successful validation of a valid DataFrame.
+    *   It tests that validation fails for incorrect data types, out-of-range values, disallowed categories, missing columns, and extra columns.
+    *   It tests the standardization of column types.

 ## `tests/unit/test_mlflow_analytics.py`